jacksonwalters/scotus-v-public/README.md

 Putting a question and answer together can be performed by a neural network which is trained on a large set of Q/A pairs.
 An RNN or CNN would be best suited to this task.
 Further, there currently exist trained networks to perform political sentiment analysis on text.
-I trained one using tweet data from Donald Trump and AOC from 2018 using [Denny Britz's classifier] (https://github.com/dennybritz/cnn-text-classification-tf), and it performed okay.
+I trained one using tweet data from Donald Trump and AOC from 2018 using [Denny Britz's classifier](https://github.com/dennybritz/cnn-text-classification-tf), and it performed okay.
 In the intervening years TensorFlow upgraded to v2.0+ and deprecated tf.contrib.
 TensorFlow is encouraging people to use [Keras](https://www.tensorflow.org/tutorials/keras/text_classification_with_hub), a higher level toolkit, and use pre-existing datasets or upload their own in a specific format.